-This allows the employee the opportunity to explain why they are unhappy with the outcome and allows you to ask any questions you have.
-Remember, the right to be accompanied extends to appeal hearings so, when you write to invite the employee to the hearing be sure to confirm they have the right to be accompanied by either a trade union representative or colleague.
+This allows the employee the opportunity to explain why they are unhappy with the outcome.
+It also gives you allows you the opportunity to ask any questions you have.
+Remember, the right to be accompanied extends to appeal hearings.
+When you write to invite the employee to the hearing be sure to confirm they have the right to be accompanied by either a trade union representative or colleague.

 2. After you’ve met with the employee you may need to undertake further investigations into points they have raised.

-You should document the further investigations you undertake and, if appropriate, share a summary of your investigations with the employee when you share the outcome with them.
+You should document the further investigations you undertake.
+If appropriate, share a summary of your investigations with the employee when you share the outcome with them.